VNWiki/Hugo-VNWiki/content/linux/bottles-compatibility-list.md

 5. Enable "Virtual Desktop" (under "Display" and "Advanced Display Settings") and configure it
 6. Change the prefix Windows version to "Windows XP", run `wmfdist11.exe` and change it back to "Windows 10" or install `wmp11` with this [special codec script](/linux/special-codecs)
 7. Enable DXVK in the executable shortcut settings
-8. Install `quartz2` with the special codec script
+8. Install `quartz2` with the special codec script (use a version [before this one](https://github.com/b-fission/vn_winestuff/commit/c4dae356155394afd4b731a6f53e60f625126fdb))
 9. Add `taskset -c 0 %command%` as a launch command to only use the first core of your CPU
 10. Add `LIBGL_ALWAYS_SOFTWARE=1` and/or `__GLX_VENDOR_LIBRARY_NAME=mesa` (Nvidia GPUs only) as environment variable(s)
 11. Check "DirectSound enabled" in the game top menu and select "DirectSoundWave" in the "Music Setup Menu"